algosup/2024-2025-project-1-fpga-team-6/README.md

 Then, if the board is correctly plugged and connected to a VGA monitor, the game will launch!

-## LILYPAD 🪷
+## Lilypad 🪷

 <img src="https://github.com/user-attachments/assets/befc4c72-095f-45d0-859c-b51b0a666d6f" alt="image" width="300"/>

-LILYPAD is a console we've made beside the Frogger game.
+Lilypad is a console we've made beside the Frogger game.
+The Go-Board contains the game you want to play, you put it correctly inside the console, and it's plug & play!

 <img src="https://github.com/user-attachments/assets/d96765b0-d3ef-49bd-872d-a85155195fe2" alt="image" width="300"/>